daniel-lee-wilkinson/aviation-emissions-compliance-register/README.md

 ## Outputs

 ![Dashboard Screenshot](emission_airline_dashboard_snippet.png)
-*Example view from the interactive Dash dashboard*
+*Example view from the interactive Dash dashboard.
+All data is simulated and does not reflect actual airline performance.*

 - `summary_YYYY-MM-DD.csv`: Daily KPI export
 - `summary.docx`: Emissions report with charts